 The claims process is dealt with directly between us the insurer and the individual concerned.
 It does not need to impact your time as the Group Secretary.
 To discover more about our claims process, please visit ourhow to make a claim page

 Specialists and hospitals normally send their bills to us and we pay them directly.
 If you need to pay an excess we will let you know how to pay it.

 Your policy is designed to cover you for new conditions and symptoms which arose after you took out the policy.
 In some circumstances you may have been asked to declare what treatment you had previously or whether you had any treatment planned or pending.
 We request your medical records to ensure your claim is covered under your policy and the terms of your underwriting.

 We always aim to assess your claim as quickly as possible.
 After all, that's why you bought health insurance.
 The date you joined the policy and how you are underwritten will determine whether we need additional medical information from your GP or specialist in order to assess your claim.

 We will let you know as soon as possible if we need further medical information and we will always ask for your consent first.
 When we request further medical information, we are often reliant upon the information we have requested being sent back to us as quickly as possible by the medical practitioner.

 Why are some providers recognised by Health-on-Line and others are not?

 In order to keep our premiums affordable, we have negotiated rates with providers which mean they agree to charge within the AXA agreed rates for Health-on-Line members.

-Health-on-Line policies are underwritten by AXA PPP healthcare limited.
-AXA PPP healthcare limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-Registered in England No. 3148119.
-Registered office: AXA PPP healthcare, 5 Old Broad Street, London EC2N 1AD, United Kingdom.
+Health-on-Line policies are underwritten by AXA PPP healthcare Limited.
+AXA PPP healthcare Limited Registered in England and Wales No. 3148119.
+Registered office, 5 Old Broad Street, London EC2N 1AD, United Kingdom.